Sukhmai/mapSpot2/README.md

 # The Map Spot

 To document and reflect upon the connections and disjunctions between civic data and lived experience, through the collaborative creation of large-scale, interpretive maps.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Installing

-After cloning the repository, ensure that node and npm are installed on your machine.
+After cloning the repository, ensure that [node](https://nodejs.org/en/) and npm are installed on your machine.
 Change directory into the main folder and run command `npm install` to install dependencies.
+Then create an .env file, and fill in the uploadKey and password fields.
+If you don't have these keys, you can still test and develop the map, however the upload portal will not work.

 ### Starting the Server

 Navigate to the main directory and then move down one level to the /src folder.
 Run `node main.js` to start the server, which will listen on the port specified within the files (by default, port 8080).

-Once the server is running, you should be able to navigate to the page in a web browser (http://localhost:8080) in order to view the index.html page, which shows links to the Controller, Projector, and Table pages.
-These three pages can be opened as separate tabs or windows in order to test the system.
+Once the server is running, you should be able to navigate to the page in a web browser (http://localhost:8080) in order to view the index.html page, which shows the interactive map.
+Navigate to (http://localhost:8080/upload to see the upload portal. )

 ## Built With